Fried Rosti Potatoes2013-09-19

 Rösti originated in the Bern region of Switzerland and quickly became a very popular potato recipe across the country.
-Of course anything that is really good spreads around the world these days and rösti potatoes are now enjoyed everywhere.
+Of course anything that is really good spreads around the world these days so rösti potatoes are now enjoyed everywhere.

 You can shred the potatoes in a food processor or using a box grater (which my Aunt Pauline calls a reibeisen in German).
-If you use a food processor, just make sure you don’t grate them too finely or they will be very wet and there is a chance they will turn out too mushy.
+If you use a food processor, just make sure you don’t grate them too finely because they will be very wet and there is a chance they will turn out too mushy.

 If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.